-What a low opinion of ourselves must we have to make the kind of choices that set us up to fail?
+What a low opinion of ourselves we must have to make the kind of choices that set us up to fail?

-I hope photography provides you with an abundance of fun and joy.
+I hope photography provides you with an abundance of fun and a great way to explore you own creativity.
 It should be rewarding and the harder you work at it the more rewards will follow.

 But be careful not to kill your chance for joy and creative exploration with unrealistic expectations or being sucked into photographing jobs you’re either unable or unwilling to complete.